Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Healthcare Technology

-Healthcare software handles some of the most sensitive PII categories, requiring specialized protection under regulations like HIPAA:
+Healthcare software handles some of the most sensitive PII categories, requiring specialized protection under regulations like the Health Insurance Portability and Accountability Act (HIPAA), which also ties into health insurance portability requirements:

 Medical Records: Diagnosis information, treatment history, and health status data.